mariasapantan/sleep_monitoring/README.md

 # Info

 The setup can be done with `poetry` or with `Docker`.
-If you choose `poetry`, you follow `Installation`, `Data preprocessing` and `Model training` steps.
+If you choose poetry, you follow `Installation`, `Data preprocessing` and `Model training` steps.
 If you're using docker, follow Installation then go directly do `Docker` chapter.
+If you choose Docker, training and inference will be performed together in the same container.
+If you choose Poetry, you can run them separately or together.

 # Installation